haruolabs/tumblr-image-grid/README.md

 Features
 ========

-- Images can be searched from tumblr via tags.
+- Images will get picked from tumblr via tumblr api tag search.

 - Result images will have a dynamic and responsive grid layout.
 (Powered by Freetile.js)